ekz-eric/ekz_technical_assessment/README.md

 **You will build a mini-product pricing pipeline with these components:**

 1. **API Consumer**
-    * Fetch product data using the local API, located in the `api/` directory.
+    * Fetch product data for each vendor using the local API, located in the `api/` directory.
     * For setup instructions and endpoint details, refer to the `README.md` file inside that directory.
 2. **Build & Design a Database**
     * Design and create a database schema optimized for storing vendor product data.